Old House (Cutchogue): Architecture

 The Old House is a two-story timber-frame structure measuring about 36 × 20 ft, with a clapboarded exterior and gabled roof.
 Its main facade is on the south side, with a center entrance framed by a simple trim with a segmented-arch lintel.
 On either side of the door there are three-part casement windows on both the first and second floors.
 Three similar windows appear on the north (back) side of the house which are careful replicas of the original windows.

 The interior of the house is divided into four rooms, two on each floor.
 A large brick chimney separates the rooms on each floor and divides the attic in two.
 Narrow winding staircases on one side provide access to the upper levels.
 The ground-floor kitchen has a fireplace over 9 ft long and 3 ft deep.
 At some point (probably in the 18th century), that fireplace and the one in the main hall had smaller fireplaces built within them, with the excess covered by wooden paneling.
 It is likely that the walls that were not paneled at that time were finished in plaster.

 History

+Debate over origin

 According to the results of a 2003 dendrochronology study, the house was built ca. 1699.
 Cutchogue-New Suffolk Historical Council, the owner of the house, commissioned a second dendrochronology study in July 2017 to verify the build date, with the same results.

 Prior to 2017 The Old House was thought to have been built by John Budd on land east of town near a pond that became known as Budd Pond.
 John Budd's daughter Anna and her husband Benjamin Horton were deeded a house in 1658 as a wedding present.
 They moved it to a location in the village of Cutchogue.
 Benjamin's brother John inherited the house and sold it to Joseph Wickham in 1699.
 These events and transactions are well documented.